DrJWCain/VFS/README.md

 Welcome to the Windows SMBServer Virtual File System environment!
 This code base offers an SMB2/3 server running on Windows in User mode.
-This code has the _potential_ to support appications on Windows in the style of Fuse in the *nix world.
+This code has the _potential_ to support applications on Windows in the style of Fuse in the *nix world.

 ## Build
-We use the Microsoft Vsiual Studio C++ build environment.
+We use the Microsoft Visual Studio C++ build environment.
 The code is configured for VS 2015 or later.
 This is a 64 bit project.

 ### Dependencies
-The code only has few dependenies:
+The code only has few dependencies:
 1. Windows SDK
 Comes with Visual Studio.

 2. Boost
 Available from [boost](https://www.boost.org/)

-To configure boost, download the latest relase of boost headers and libaries built for Windows 64 bit.
+To configure boost, download the latest release of boost headers and libraries built for Windows 64 bit.
 Update the props file in \props folder to have the correct path.

 So in props\Boost64.props edit this line: